 - a.
-Such animal inoculated against rabies by a licensed veterinarian in accordance with the following: vaccinated against rabies by a licensed veterinarian at three months of age, initially, and thereafter vaccinated annually or upon advice of a veterinarian; and - b.
+Such animal inoculated against rabies by a licensed veterinarian in accordance with the following: vaccinated against rabies by a licensed veterinarian at three months of age, initially, and thereafter vaccinated as directed or upon advice of a veterinarian; and - b.
 Proof of a current certificate of rabies vaccination.

 Sec.
-8-16. - Certificate of vaccination and registration; wearing of tag

-- a.
-It shall be the duty of the owner of any animal to obtain and retain at all times a certificate of vaccination and a certificate of registration giving the name and address of the owner, a description of the animal by sex, color, approximate age and weight, and the breed if known.
-A current vaccination certificate shall be obtained annually.
+8-16. - Certificate of vaccination and registration; wearing of tag a.
+It shall be the duty of the owner of any animal to obtain and retain at all times a certificate of rabies vaccination giving the name and address of the owner, a description of the animal by sex, color, approximate age and weight, and the breed if known.
+A current rabies vaccination certificate shall be obtained as frequently as determined by the type of vaccination received.
 A vaccination tag bearing the same number as the certificate shall be securely fastened at all times to a collar and worn by such animal at all times when not confined in the owner's home or in an enclosed pen on the owner's property.
 Due to safety concerns, cats are exempted from wearing a collar and tag.
-Hunting or stock dogs and show animals while being worked, conditioned, and/or shown under the supervision of their owner or agents or employees of the owner are exempted from wearing the tag. - b.
-Caregivers of eartipped community cats that have been vaccinated against rabies at least once should make every effort to ensure the community cat receives a booster for the rabies vaccine as per the manufacturer's instructions.
+Hunting or stock dogs and show animals while being worked, conditioned, and/or shown under the supervision of their owner or agents or employees of the owner are exempted from wearing the tag.

+b.
+Caregivers of ear-tipped community cats that have been vaccinated against rabies at least once should make every effort to ensure the community cat receives a booster for the rabies vaccine as per the manufacturer's instructions.